rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

 #### Don’t Use When
-- Don’t use tokens to make modifications to an existing component. **Instead,** submit a request using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) for an existing component
+- Don’t use design tokens to make modifications to an existing component. **Instead,** submit a request using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) for an existing component
-- Don’t use tokens to only access a value or values. **Instead,** create a new token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) that meets your specific semantic use case
+- Don’t use design tokens to only access a value or values. **Instead,** create a new token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) that meets your specific semantic use case

-Questions about when to use tokens?
+Questions about when to use design tokens?
 Ask the Cedar team in [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4)

 <hr/>

 ## Token Criteria
-#### Is **“cdr-color-text-primary-lightmode”** a token?
+#### Is **“cdr-color-text-primary-lightmode”** a design token?
 <table>
   <tbody>
     <tr>